optakt/flow-dps/cmd/create-index-snapshot/README.md

 ## Description

-This utility binary can be used to create a snapshot of an existing index.
+This utility binary creates snapshots of an existing indexes.
 When a path to the index (badger database) is specified, the badger API is used to create a backup.
-This backup is written to standard output or to a `gzip` archive if the `output` option is specified.
+This backup is written to the standard output or to a `gzip` archive if the `output` option is specified.
 This backup is compressed with Zstandard compression.

 Output argument can either be a directory, or a full path to the `.gz` file that will be created.